Where to watch The Handmaid’s Tale season 6 in the UK

 It feels like the longest time since we last saw Elisabeth Moss’s June board a train to Hawaii with baby Nichole.
 Fleeing the growing unrest in Canada and walking straight into an inevitable (and slightly awkward) encounter with Serena Joy, the season five finale left things on an excruciating cliffhanger.

-Now, after nearly three years, The Handmaid’s Tale is almost back for its sixth and final season, and we’re expecting a thrilling and explosive end to the long-running series.
-With the adaptation of Margaret Atwood’s sequel The Testaments already looming in the background, it’s likely season six will start laying the groundwork for what comes next.
+Now, after nearly three years, The Handmaid’s Tale has returned for its sixth and final season, and it’s expected to be a thrilling and explosive end to the long-running series.
+With the adaptation of Margaret Atwood’s sequel The Testaments waiting in the wings, it’s likely season six will start laying the groundwork for what comes next.

 June is on a mission to take down Gilead, but will she succeed in the season finale?
-Set to premiere this week in the US, here’s what to expect from season six, plus when you can watch it in the UK.
+Having already premiered in the US, here’s what to expect from season six, plus when you can watch it in the UK.

 ‘The Handmaid’s Tale’ season six UK release date

-While the first three episodes of The Handmaid’s Tale’s sixth season will premiere in the US on Tuesday, 8 April, a UK release date has yet to be confirmed.
-Still, we can make some educated guesses as to when it will arrive.
+While the first three episodes of The Handmaid’s Tale’s sixth season premiered in the US on Tuesday, 8 April, UK viewers will have to wait a little bit longer to watch the show.

-In previous years, episodes have aired on Channel 4 several months after their US debut.
-Seasons one and two both aired in the US in April and were subsequently released in the UK a month later, in May.
-Season four premiered in April in the US but wasn’t released in the UK until June.
-The most recent season was released in September in the US, but it didn’t air on Channel 4 and Amazon Prime Video in the UK until October.
-Season three is the only outlier, airing four days after its US broadcast.

-Whenever The Handmaid’s Tale has been released in the US in April, the show has come to UK shores the following month in May, but we can’t be sure.
-Hopefully, it won’t be too long, however.
+Amazon has announced that The Handmaid’s Tale season 6 will premiere on Saturday, 3 May 2025 on Amazon Prime Video in the UK.
+That’s nearly a whole month after it premiered in the US.

+Channel 4 is expected to share the broadcast rights once again.
+While the broadcaster hasn’t confirmed a release date just yet, it’s likely the series will air simultaneously with its Prime Video launch.

 Where to watch ‘The Handmaid’s Tale’ in the UK

-We’re expecting The Handmaid’s Tale season six to be released on both Amazon Prime Video and Channel 4.
-Channel 4 confirmed at the start of the year that it would air The Handmaid’s Tale but didn’t provide a release date.

-If you want to watch it without the ads, you’ll need an Amazon Prime subscription.
+If you want to watch The Handmaid’s Tale without the ads, you’ll need an Amazon Prime subscription.
 A regular membership costs £9.99 per month.
 But if you haven’t been an Amazon Prime member in the last 12 months, you can also sign up for a 30-day free trial, which gives you all the perks of a Prime membership, including free next-day delivery.

 If you’re not a Prime subscriber but still want to watch the show without adverts, you can sign up for Channel 4+.
 It costs £3.99 per month or £39.99 annually, but if you already have Prime, you might as well take advantage of the membership.
 Don’t mind the ads?
 It’ll also be live on Channel 4 whenever it releases.
 Amazon Prime Video has seasons one to five in its back catalogue if you want to catch up before the season premiere.